Plein Air Artists

-Thank you to the many artists who spent time on the Mather Homestead Property during June, 2020 and 2021.
+Thank you to the many artists who spent time on the Mather Homestead Property during June, 2020-23.
 Artwork below is currently on display in the Elizabeth W. Chilton Education Center, a.k.a., the Barn.

 "I have a lifelong experience in art and design, including sculpture, drawing and interior design.
 I began painting about three years ago when I realized how much I missed color.
 And plein air painting is my favorite when the weather cooperates.
 Although it can be challenging, I love being out in nature as much as possible, and painting outdoors can be very meditative as well."